Oldenburg (state): Current situation

-Coat of Arms and Colors
+Coat of arms, colours and anthem

 In the nineteenth century the following coat of arms was adopted: A quartered shield, above divided, below divided by an upward point.
 In the first field are two red crossbars in gold (Oldenburg), in the second in blue a suspended golden cross (Delmenhorst), in the third in a blue field a suspended golden cross covered with a bishop's miter (Principality of Lübeck), in the fourth a red and white checkered field (Birkenfeld), in the point in a blue field a golden, crowned lion (Jever).

-The state colors were blue and red, the flag blue with a red cross.
+The state colours were blue and red, the flag blue with a red cross.

+"Heil Dir, O Oldenburg" is the national anthem of the former Grand Duchy and, from 1918, of the Free State of Oldenburg.